 Project #96-5: The Grand Junction Housing Authority purchased the Lincoln Apartments (3 four-plexes) located at 1303 North 15th Street on August 12, 1998, using the entire \$330,000 CDBG grant.
-All 12 residential units are owned and operated by the Grand Junction Housing Authority and continues to house low/moderate income families.
+All 12 residential units are owned and operated by the Grand Junction Housing Authority and continue to house low/moderate income families.

 Project #97-1: The Homeless Day Center (See #96-3) was open and operating throughout the 1997 program year.
 The last few lease payments were paid with 1997 program funding.
 Remaining 1997 funding was available for the 1998 program year and was used for lease payments.
 In addition to CDBG funding, from March 10, 1997 to December 31, 1997, the Outreach Day Center had \$18,000 donations of in-kind goods and services; \$19,446 donated through private financial contributions; and \$101,000 of volunteer hours valued at \$10.00 per hour.
 The Center had a total of 4,554 guests.
-The homeless obtained one hundred and sixtyeight jobs during 1997.
+The homeless obtained one hundred and sixty-eight jobs during 1997.
 Between January 1, 1998 and the end of the August 1998, there were 5,880 guest visits and 170 jobs obtained by the homeless.

 Project #97-2: The Marillac Clinic, as shown in the picture to the left before renovation and in the picture to the right after renovation, is located at 2333 North Sixth Street.

 The Clinic completed renovation of this new and larger facility during the 1997 CDBG program year and spent the entire \$90,000 grant allocated to the project.
 In this new facility the Marillac Clinic now has 8,100 square feet which is triple the space they had in their old facility located a block away at 600 Center Avenue.
 CDBG funds were used to install an elevator, construct a handicap bathroom and complete the exterior stucco work on the building.
 All of the patients served by Marillac Clinic's facility are low income.
 The Marillac Clinic served 2,348 people during the 1998 fiscal year ending May 31, 1998.
 Seventy-one percent of those patients were City residents.
 There were a total of 5,599 medical visits.
 In the Clinic's vision services, there were 816 medical visits for vision services and 456 people served.
+During 1999, the Marillac Clinic served 2,786 people during the 1999 fiscal year ending May 31, 1999.
+Sixty-seven percent of those patients were City residents.
+There were a total of 8,271 medical visits.
+In the Clinic's vision services, there were 868 medical visits for vision services and 482 people served.
+The Marillac Clinic logged 13,516 volunteer hours in 1999.